-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will provide additional instructional activities on mastery writing and APA formatting would enhance candidates' ability in formal report writing regarding college student development programming.
-The APA manual changed from the 6th edition to the 7th edition this year, so this is an important time to ensure candidates will be learning the revised writing format.
-Additionally, faculty will revise the instructions and assessment for the college student development programming report to help candidates improve in demonstrating creativity, ideas, processes, and experiences in designing college student development programming by delineating problems or issues that need to be addressed by programming, relating theory to practice, thoroughly describing the programming process, devising an evaluation of the programming, and providing appropriate evidence, editing, and citing of references.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.

+Faculty will provide additional instructional activities on mastery writing and APA formatting would enhance candidates' ability in formal report writing regarding college student development programming.
+Additionally, faculty will revise the instructions and assessment for the college student development programming report by providing a guidelines document to help candidates improve in demonstrating creativity, ideas, processes, and experiences in designing college student development programming by delineating problems or issues that need to be addressed by programming, relating theory to practice, thoroughly describing the programming process, devising an evaluation of the programming, and providing appropriate evidence, editing, and citing of references.
+Furthermore, candidates will have additional instruction and opportunities to demonstrate master of writing and APA formatting in other courses of the SAHE program.
 These changes will improve the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline, thereby continuing to push the cycle of improvement forward.